idescat/visual/README.md

 #### autoheading
 Boolean.
 This determines whether the heading is built by composition from *title*, *geo* and *time*.
 If *false*, only *title* will be used as a heading.
 Default (*true*) is set in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).

+#### header
+Boolean (optional).
+This determines whether the header (including the title) is visible or not.
+If *false*, the title will be hidden from view but available for assistive technologies.
+Default (*true*) is set in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).

 #### legend
 Boolean.
 This determines whether the chart legend should be shown.
 Default (*true*) is set in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).